 North American UNESCO Water Center

-Colorado State is a founding member of the first North American UNESCO water center approved by the United Nations.
+Colorado State is a founding member of the first North American UNESCO Water Center approved by the United Nations.
 With this agreement, roughly 120 professors conducting water-related research at Colorado State will provide guidance on issues facing the world including: hydrologic and hydraulic engineering; water planning and systems management; water policy development and governance; ecosystem sustainability; socioeconomic analysis; conflict resolution; and global change.

-The university’s College of Engineering in 2010 formalized the agreement with the U.S. Army Corps of Engineers Institute for Water Resources, which is the lead institution in the new water center, known as the International Center for Integrated Water Resources Management.
+CSU’s College of Engineering in 2010 formalized the agreement with the U.S. Army Corps of Engineers Institute for Water Resources, which is the lead institution in the new water center, known as the International Center for Integrated Water Resources Management.
 The center is based in Fort Belvoir, Va., and is part of the United Nations Educational, Scientific and Cultural Organization or UNESCO.
 Other participating institutions in the new UN center include USAID, The Nature Conservancy, the State Department, U.S. Geological Survey, University of Arizona and Oregon State University.

 Pierre Auger Observatory

 Colorado State is the sponsoring institution for Colorado’s involvement in The Pierre Auger Cosmic Ray Observatory in southeast Colorado, which provides a new window through which scientists can study the universe’s highest energy particles, which shower down on Earth in the form of cosmic rays.
 CSU, joined by associate member institutions Colorado School of Mines, Colorado State University-Pueblo, and University of Colorado-Boulder, along with Lamar Community College, have been part of the effort since 2004 to build the Pierre Auger Observatory Northern Auger Site near Lamar.